WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 ## 🖥 Requirements
 1. Implement the following features below using disciplined [Test Driven Development](http://wiki.c2.com/?TestDrivenDevelopment)
-   - Front-end should call the backend to get the data **-OR-** implement the front-end without a backend first (use test data and stubs and just TDD the front-end first
+   - Front-end should call the backend to get the data **-OR-** implement the front-end without a backend first (use test data and stubs)
 2. `Suggestion`: use the feature names below as good names for your overarching test describes

 ## 📜 Feature Slices